Skip to content

 Places with a view

-Whether on a snow-covered high plateau, on the edge of the white forest or between gentle slopes - in South Tyrol you'll find places with far-reaching views.
+Whether on a sunny high plateau, on the edge of the forest or between gentle slopes - in South Tyrol you'll find places with far-reaching views.
 They are places of no loud noise - quiet places where you can escape the familiar.

-In the "high south" of South Tyrol, with the villages Aldein, Altrei, Radein and Truden, you will find in peace and quiet in winter along white paths through the Trudner Horn/Monte Corno Nature Park.
+In the "high south" of South Tyrol with the villages Aldein, Altrei, Radein and Truden you will find peace and quiet - in summer on meadows, in winter on quiet paths through the Trudner Horn/Monte Corno Nature Park.
 Old farms, a varied landscape and the Geoparc Bletterbach characterise the area.
 No hustle and bustle of the city - just space, silence and a view of the landscape.

 On the sunny high plateau of Tschögglberg/Altopiano del Salto, with the villages of Jenesien, Vöran and Mölten, you can switch off.
 Old larch forests, vast high pastures and traditional farms characterise the landscape.
 The locals here preserve culture and nature with care.
-Whatever the time of year, there are many ways to relax on the Tschögglberg.
+Whatever the time of year, there are many ways to relax on the Tschögglberg/Altopiano del Salto.

 Tisens and Prissian lie quietly above the Adige Valley - nestled between castles, chestnut groves and gentle slopes.
-Even in winter, you go to places with expansive views and simply stand there: to look, catch your breath, breathe deeply.
+Throughout the year, you go to places with expansive views and simply stand there: to look, catch your breath, breathe deeply.
 Just you and a landscape that does you good.

 TV Tisens-Prissian